BenjaminGuzman/SpineWare/README.md

 ![SpineWare image](media/SpineWare.png)

-A Java application to take care of your health while you're using the computer.
+Java application to take care of your health while using the computer

 ## Main features